Cronos Group (NASDAQ:CRON) Sees Strong Trading Volume

-Several brokerages have recently issued reports on CRON.
-Roth Capital reaffirmed a “buy” rating on shares of Cronos Group in a research report on Thursday, May 18th.
-Barclays decreased their price objective on shares of Cronos Group from $3.50 to $3.00 in a report on Monday, May 15th.
+A number of brokerages recently issued reports on CRON.
+Roth Capital reiterated a “buy” rating on shares of Cronos Group in a research note on Thursday, May 18th.
+Barclays reduced their price objective on shares of Cronos Group from $3.50 to $3.00 in a research report on Monday, May 15th.

-Cronos Group (NASDAQ:CRON – Get Free Report) last posted its quarterly earnings results on Tuesday, August 8th.
-The company reported ($0.02) earnings per share for the quarter, topping the consensus estimate of ($0.03) by $0.01.
-Cronos Group had a negative return on equity of 8.74% and a negative net margin of 172.83%.
-The company had revenue of $19.02 million during the quarter, compared to the consensus estimate of $22.70 million.
-Equities analysts forecast that Cronos Group Inc. will post -0.12 earnings per share for the current fiscal year.
+Cronos Group (NASDAQ:CRON – Get Free Report) last announced its earnings results on Tuesday, August 8th.
+The company reported ($0.02) EPS for the quarter, beating analysts’ consensus estimates of ($0.03) by $0.01.
+The business had revenue of $19.02 million for the quarter, compared to analysts’ expectations of $22.70 million.
+Cronos Group had a negative net margin of 172.83% and a negative return on equity of 8.74%.
+As a group, sell-side analysts predict that Cronos Group Inc. will post -0.12 earnings per share for the current fiscal year.

 About Cronos Group